- About us

 5. Current work

-At present the Co-op is working with two landowners helping to manage their woodlands, extract timber for our members, and promote engagement with woodlands.
+At present the Co-op is working with numerous landowners helping to manage their woodlands, extract timber for our members, and promote engagement with woodlands.

 Our aims and goals are to provide the means by which co-op members in East Devon are able to: